- Competitive salary and benefits package, five weeks annual leave and 13.5% superannuation

 The CLC provides its constituents with advice, advocacy and practical assistance to support their aspirations, manage their land and realise and protect their rights.

 AFFIRMATIVE ACTION PLAN

-Applicants must have qualifications and demonstrate essential criteria to be considered.
+Applicants must have relevant qualifications and demonstrate that they meet essential criteria in order to be considered.
 An applicant selected under this affirmative action plan will be required to provide evidence of their eligibility prior to commencement, such as:

 - supporting statement from an appropriate Aboriginal organisation

 ANTHROPOLOGIST – LT013 – ALICE SPRINGS

 CL 5 – CL 6 (Commencing at $74,683 progressing to $92,659)

 This position is based in Alice Springs you will be responsible for conducting anthropological research consistent with relevant legislation and CLC’s policies, procedures, current priorities and needs.
 You will conduct research into Aboriginal cultural significance of, the traditional Aboriginal ownership of and/or native to lands in the NT, ensuring compliance with ALRA and NTA and the NT Aboriginal Sacred Sites Act.
 The successful candidate will have tertiary qualifications in Anthropology and a demonstrated understanding and knowledge of Aboriginal society and culture and relevant contemporary issues in Australia.

 - Relocation assistance, should you be moving to the region; and